eschluntz/eschluntz.github.io/_posts/software/2023-8-26-compressing-my-typing.markdown

 My first step was to figure out just how predictable and _low entropy_ my writing is.
 I exported a data dump of the last 6 months of our company's public channel slack history (CTO perks) and wrote a script to parse my own messages into a corpus of text.
 This gave me **15 thousand lines of my writing** to analyze!

-[Note: once I had extracted my own writing, I securely shredded the slack export files with `srm`.
-Slack data exports only contain public channels, so there's no private information that I saw.]
+{% include note.html content="Once I had extracted my own writing, I securely shredded the slack export files with `srm`.
+Slack data exports only contain public channels, so there's no private information that I saw. " %}

 <img src="/img/software/compress/corpus.png" alt="" width="100%" />